NCAR/geocat-applications/CONTRIBUTING.md

-In general, we should lean towards providing links to external resources where possible and aim to only directly host content that is not readily available elsewhere, content that contextualizes python functionality in a way that is unique to geoscience applications, or content that create a curated list of external resources.
+In general, we should lean towards providing links to external resources where possible and aim to only directly host content that is not readily available elsewhere, content that contextualizes Python functionality in a way that is unique to geoscience applications, or content that create a curated list of external resources.